Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels. The disease bears some resemblance to Behçet disease.

 It anastomoses with branches of the superior pancreaticoduodenal artery (from the gastroduodenal artery) and it supplies the head of the pan...

 The inferior petrosal sinus is one of the dural venous sinuses.
-It is often a plexus of venous channels rather than a true sinus and drains blood from the cavernous sinus to the jugular foramen (pars nervosa) or sometimes via a vein which passes through the hypoglossal canal to the suboccipital ...
+It is often a plexus of venous channels rather than a true sinus and drains blood from the cavernous sinus to the jugular bulb through the jugular foramen (pars nervosa) or sometimes via a vein which passes through the hypoglossal c...

 The inferior phrenic arteries (IPA) are paired branches of the abdominal aorta / celiac trunk supplying the diaphragm.
 Their importance lies with the fact that the right IPA is the most common extrahepatic arterial supply of a hepatocellular carcinoma.